Hypnagogia: History

-The word hypnagogia entered the popular psychology literature through Dr. Andreas Mavromatis in his 1983 thesis, while hypnagogic and hypnopompic were coined by others in the 1800s and noted by Havelock Ellis.
-The term hypnagogic was originally coined by Alfred Maury to name the state of consciousness during the onset of sleep.
-Hypnopompic was coined by Frederic Myers soon afterwards to denote the onset of wakefulness.
-The term hypnagogia is used by Dr. Mavromatis to identify the study of the sleep-transitional consciousness states in general, and he employs hypnagogic (toward sleep) or hypnopompic (from sleep) to identify the specific experiences under study.

-Important reviews of the scientific literature have been made by Leaning, Schacter, Richardson and Mavromatis.
+Important reviews of the scientific literature have been made by Ghibellini & Meier, Leaning, Schacter, Richardson and Mavromatis.

 Research

 Self-observation (spontaneous or systematic) was the primary tool of the early researchers.
 Since the late 20th century, this has been joined by questionnaire surveys and experimental studies.
 All three methods have their disadvantages as well as points to recommend them.

 Naturally, amnesia contributes to the difficulty of studying hypnagogia, as does the typically fleeting nature of hypnagogic experiences.
 These problems have been tackled by experimenters in several ways, including voluntary or induced interruptions, sleep manipulation, the use of techniques to "hover on the edge of sleep" thereby extending the duration of the hypnagogic state, and training in the art of introspection to heighten the subject's powers of observation and attention.

 Techniques for extending hypnagogia range from informal (e.g. the subject holds up one of their arms as they go to sleep, to be awakened when it falls), to the use of biofeedback devices to induce a "theta" state – produced naturally the most when we are dreaming – characterized by relaxation and theta EEG activity.

 Another method is to induce a state said to be subjectively similar to sleep onset in a Ganzfeld setting, a form of sensory deprivation.
 But the assumption of identity between the two states may be unfounded.
 The average EEG spectrum in Ganzfeld is more similar to that of the relaxed waking state than to that of sleep onset.
 Wackerman et al. conclude that "the Ganzfeld imagery, although subjectively very similar to that at sleep onset, should not be labelled as 'hypnagogic'.
 Perhaps a broader category of 'hypnagogic experience' should be considered, covering true hypnagogic imagery as well as subjectively similar imagery produced in other states."